Easy Strawberry Pie

 I am in love with this pie!!
 It looks amazing, I am going to have to make it as soon as I can get good strawberries!

-Strawberry pie!
-Taking me back to my childhood!
-Love it
+This strawberry pie took me back to my childhood!
+Love it.

 Strawberries go quickly in my house too.
 As a matter of fact, I’ve never been able to make any sort of baked good w/ strawberries because when I go to grab them, they’re gone!
 I even bought double the amount last week, didn’t matter…gone.
 This pie looks so good, I might have to hide them in my fridge, so I can make this.